 What happens if I do not change my car registration address in Wisconsin?

 If you do not change auto registration address information or update your mailing address with the USPS whenever you move to a new home, you may not receive future correspondence from WisDOT and other government agencies.

 For instance, you may not receive your annual registration renewal notice and other important updates from the DMV.
 Additionally, you may not receive new or replacement registration cards, stickers and license plates after ordering them.

 To ensure that you will receive all future correspondence from the DMV and other government agencies, it is important to change your address with the USPS as soon as possible after your address changes.
 In most cases, you can file your official change of address application as early as 30 days before you move and up to 90 days after.

 Performing a Wisconsin DMV Change of Address on Other Documents

 In addition to changing car registration address information and updating your Wisconsin vehicle record, you must remember to update the address on your driver’s license or identification card.
 In most cases, you can update this information online, by phone or by mail.

 While WisDOT does not recommend submitting your request by email, you may choose to email your request to the Department if you prefer.

-Download our comprehensive registration guide for step-by-step instructions on how to complete the change of address.
+Download our registration guide for instructions about completing the change of address.